MintJoomla/MintJoomla.github.io/en/emerald/_posts/2013-01-01-create-payment-gateway.md

 ### HTML

-`index.html` is an empty file for security reasons. it is general requirement for Joomla extensions development.
+`index.html` is an empty file for security reason. it is general requirement for Joomla extensions development.

 ### PNG